-· · · ENROLL by: (Your code will not work after this date.)
-VISIT the Experian IdentityWorks website to enroll: PROVIDE the Activation Code: If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at Be prepared to provide engagement number as proof of eligibility for the identity restoration service by Experian.
-ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP: A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.
-You can contact Experian immediately without needing to enroll in the product regarding any fraud issues Identity Restoration specialists are available to help you address credit and non-credit related fraud.
-Once you enroll in Experian IdentityWorks, you will have access to the following additional features: • Experian credit report at signup: See what information is associated with your credit file.
-Dail credit reports are available for online members only.
-Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoratio support even after your Experian IdentityWorks membership has expired. \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorize electronic fund transfers.
-Activate your membership today at to register with the activation code above.
+1. ENROLL by: (Your code will not work after this date.)
+2. VISIT the Experian IdentityWorks website to enroll: 3.
+PROVIDE the Activation Code: eni you have questions about the product, need assistance with identity restoration or would like an alternative to rolling in Experian IdentityWorks online, please contact Experian's customer care team at the product of the provide engagement number as proof of eligibility for the identity restoration services experian.

+ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP:

+A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.

+You can contact Experian immediately without needing to enroll in the product regarding any fraud issues.
+Identity Restoration specialists are available to help you address credit and non-credit related fraud.

+Once you enroll in Experian IdentityWorks, you will have access to the following additional features:

+- Experian credit report at signup: See what information is associated with your credit file.
+Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian file for indicators of fraud. - Identity Restoration: Identity Restoration agents are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - Up to \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.

+Activate your membership today at or call to regist er with the activation code above.